Experienced Bowie DUI Defense Attorney Representing Clients at MVA Hearings

 Another penalty for a DUI/DWI charge is points on your driving record.
-These points will remain on the driver’s record for two years.
+These points will remain on your driver’s record for two years.

 - For a DUI conviction, the driver will receive 12 points, which can lead to a license revocation.

-- For a DWI conviction, the driver will receive 8 points, which can lead to a license suspension.
+- For a DWI conviction, the driver will receive eight points, which can also lead to a license suspension.